Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Much Can You Save By Consolidating Debt?

-To demonstrate the savings of a consolidation loan, let’s say you have two credit cards with one holding a balance of $3,000 and another with a balance of $2,000.
+For instance, let’s say you have two credit cards: one with a $3,000 balance and another with a $2,000 balance.
 Assuming you’re making monthly payments of $200 to each credit card, how long will it take to pay it off, and how much interest will you pay?

-Similarly, we’ll calculate how long and how much it would take to pay off the credit cards if you consolidated it into a personal loan.
+Similarly, we’ll calculate how long and how much it would take to pay off the credit cards if you consolidated them into a personal loan.
 For this example, we’ll assume you’ve secured a 2-year personal loan with an interest rate of 7.5%.

 Credit Card 1Credit Card 2Consolidation Loan